overcyber/skill_AliceVolume/instructions/en.md

-Use this skill to adjust the volume of Alice on the fly
+<span style="color: #ff0000;"><strong>Use this skill to adjust the volume of Alice on the fly</strong></span>

 just say something like

 - Hey Alice/Snips
 - 40 percent, or set volume to 60 percent or adjust volume to 10 percent etc

+Alternatively increase or decrease the volume with

+- Hey Alice/Snips
+- raise the volume 5 percent, or decrease volume by 20 percent

 #SETUP